ericmandel/astroem/README.md

 [Makefile](https://github.com/ericmandel/js9/blob/master/astroem/Makefile)
 in the astroem sub-directory of https://github.com/ericmandel/js9.

-Note that the libraries are compiled using the -O3 level of optimization.
+The libraries are compiled using the -O3 level of optimization (see the EMFLAGS variable in the top-level Makefile).
+Emscripten wants you to use the same optimization flags throughout the project, so if you use a different level of optimization, you probably want to change the EMFLAGS variable and rebuild the libraries by executing *make*.

 astroem is distributed under the terms of The MIT License.